 Anticipating: my time at the beach – last summer I had snow, so I’m hanging out for salty water, sand and sun.
 Continue reading

 Sample Saturday is when I wade through the eleventy billion samples I have downloaded on my Kindle.
 I’m slowly chipping away and deciding whether it’s buy or bye.
+This week, all three came from this reading list about motherhood and parents.
 Continue reading

 Sample Saturday is when I wade through the eleventy billion samples I have downloaded on my Kindle.
 I’m slowly chipping away and deciding whether it’s buy or bye.
 This week, all three books were included in Six Degrees chains.
 Continue reading